aduylee/aduylee/README.md

 ## 👨‍💻 About Me

-- 💻 Currently working on **full-stack web applications and AI-powered projects**
-- 🧪 Interested in **Software Testing / QA**
-- 🤖 Exploring **AI, RAG, NLP, and Machine Learning**
-- 🌱 Currently learning **Python, React, Node.js, MongoDB, and Software Testing**
-- 🎯 Goal: Improve my practical skills through real-world projects
-- ⚡ Fun fact: I enjoy turning ideas into working projects and solving bugs.
+💻 Information Technology student interested in Web Development and AI applications 🚀 Built projects including TOCFL Master, AI Chatbot RAG, and Fake News Detector 🌐 Experienced with React, Node.js, Express, MongoDB, and Tailwind CSS 🤖 Exploring RAG, NLP, Vector Databases, and Machine Learning 🧪 Interested in Software Testing and QA
+🌱 Currently improving my skills through personal projects and practical development 🎯 Looking for opportunities to gain real-world experience and grow in IT
 ---

 ## 🌐 Socials